HUMAN RESOURCES FRAMEWORK POLICY

 c) Collective bargaining agreements or specific equivalent agreements to govern aspects relating to human resources management, as well as the established specific monitoring mechanisms.

-d) Channels for dialogue and communication with employees: mixed subcommittees or committees with employees, labour climate surveys, meetings with the chairman and senior management, specific meetings, the corporate website and the Group's various intranets.
+d) Channels for dialogue and communication with the professionals of the Group: mixed subcommittees or committees with professionals, labour climate surveys, meetings with the chairman and senior management, specific meetings, the corporate website and the Group's various intranets.

 e) International mobility programmes aligned with the Group's Business Model to favour the exchange of experiences and knowledge, professional development and the promotion of talent, and the firm establishment of a Group culture.

-f) Training programmes that foster the development of intellectual capital and the promotion of employees within the Group.
+f) Training programmes that foster the development of intellectual capital and the promotion of professionals within the Group.

 g) A specific programme for the training and monitoring of management personnel encouraging internal promotion and ensuring the orderly succession in senior management positions and other key positions within the Company and the Group.

-h) Occupational risk prevention programmes and processes and a global occupational safety and health system based on defined standards applicable to all companies of the Group.
+h) Occupational risk prevention programmes and processes and a global workplace safety and health system based on defined standards applicable to all companies of the Group.

 4. Main Principles of Conduct in connection with the Selection and Hiring of Professionals

-As further developed in the Recruitment and Selection Policy, the main principles of conduct in connection with selection and hiring are:
+As further developed in the Recruitment and Selection Policy and in the Equal Opportunity and Reconciliation Policy, the main principles of conduct in connection with selection and hiring are:

-a) Develop a programme for standardising the recruitment procedures within the Group.
+a) Develop a global master process for standardising recruitment and selection procedures within the Group.

 b) Encourage the access of young people to their first job through scholarship programmes and other agreements.

-c) Provide candidates with a competitive offer that favours the recruitment and hiring of the best professionals.
+c) Provide candidates with an attractive and comprehensive offer that favours the recruitment and hiring of the best professionals.

-d) The Group's offer must be based upon competitive remuneration, a work environment based on equal opportunity, the business enterprise, a balance between personal and professional life, and reconciliation thereof.
+d) The Group's offer must be based upon equal opportunity and be made up of competitive remuneration, a healthy work environment, the business enterprise, a balance between personal and working life, and reconciliation thereof.

 e) Implement measures designed to promote respect for the rest periods of its professionals, and to avoid professional communications outside of working hours when possible.

-f) Promote the hiring of its professionals using stable and permanent contracts.
+f) Promote the hiring of its professionals using stable contracts.

-g) Standardise working conditions and the benefits received by part-time and full-time employees.
+g) Standardise working conditions and the benefits received by part-time and full-time professionals.

 h) Endeavour to ensure that selection and hiring processes are objective and impartial, avoiding the participation of the professionals with which they are connected in the process of selecting family members of Group professionals or persons with another similar personal connection.